-On the 1861 map, the stream is shown west of John Dunmoyer's farm (now Chicory Lane Farm) flowing straight south rather than meandering through as before.
+On the 1861 Tilden map, the stream is shown west of John Dunmoyer's farm (now Chicory Lane Farm) rather than flowing through as before.
+Also, it is represented linearly, not meandering as before.
 This suggests the stream might have been straightened and re-routed to create a "head race" powering the mills along it.
-There are now signs of this re-routing in a hand-dug berm running alongside the stream in woods on the farm.
+There are now signs of this re-routing in a hand-dug berm running in woods along the stream.
 Why was this berm dug, when, and by whom?
 Who changed the course of the stream to "improve" its flow for some purpose?
 Individual farmers draining pastureland or operating their own saw mills?
 Neighbors jointly managing community water resources?
-Deeds show that owners of adjacent properties gave each other access rights to maintain waterways, suggesting that in 1861 streams were treated as community resources.
+Deeds show that owners of adjacent properties gave each other access rights to maintain waterways, suggesting that in 1861 streams were treated as community resources, probably for industry.
 Not only local homebuilding or wagon making, moreover.
 By 1860 Pennsylvania led the United States in timber production and export.
 Streams that could float logs were assets in common for landowners with woodlots.

 Brush Mountain was mostly cleared by 1860 and the Valleys were farmed.
 All the more surprising, therefore, is another notable feature of the locale on the 1861 map, The Pines.
 This iconic conifer forest is not shown elsewhere in Centre County on the 1861 map or an 1874 county atlas except in a barrens farther north.
 Why were these woods uncut in agricultural Penns Valley?
 Were they a vestige of Penns Woods or, locally, Green Grove?
 What values might have led several neighboring landowners in the mid-1800s to agree to leave these particular trees standing?
 Was this small forest held in common?

-Does it persist unrecognized today, as James Lesher's observation suggests?I drove around . . . the area formerly known as The Pines, and was shocked by what I'll call the presumed vegetative legacy left by "the Pines'" a conspicuous concentration of white pine and hemlock across Stitzer's, Hosterman's, the church along Rte 45, and other landowners I don't know yet.
+Does it persist unrecognized today, as James Lesher's observation suggests?I drove around your neighborhood, that is the area formerly known as The Pines, and was shocked by what I'll call the presumed vegetative legacy left by 'the Pines': a conspicuous concentration of white pine and hemlock across Stitzer's, Hosterman's, the church along Rte 45, and other landowners I don't know yet.
 It stands out for me because I'm used to deciduous associations in the valleys.
 I'm thinking about a concept called a heritage landscape to describe these still wooded evergreen areas if I can prove their connection to the past.
 I need to find out what ecologists and foresters think.

-Another theme is change over time.
 For a century in the 1900s, Chicory Lane Farm was primarily a farm.
 Crop fields and animal pastures increased.
 Woods and wetlands decreased.
 In the early 2000s, farming ended and conservation became primary.
 Old fields and pastures were released, woods returned, wetlands increased.
 Aerial photographs from 1938, 1957, 1971, and 2012 show the land's differences under different conditions of use [these views may be seen from the View Maps menu item within the Database segment, reachable from the left navigation panel].
-The return of woods is highlighted by an overlay on the aerial photographs.
+James Lesher's overlay highlights the changes in one feature of the place, woods.